openvswitch/ovs/Documentation/intro/install/general.rst

 - netcat.
 Several common implementations are known to work.

+- curl.
+Version 7.47.0 is known to work.
+Earlier versions should also work.

+- tftpy.
+Version 0.6.2 is known to work.
+Earlier versions should also work.

 The ovs-vswitchd.conf.db(5) manpage will include an E-R diagram, in formats other than plain text, only if you have the following: